E. Almer Ames Jr.: Career

 Ames first won election as the Massive Resistance to racial integration in the public schools grew.
 The Virginia General Assembly passed the Stanley Plan in a special session that began in September 1956.
 Among the many laws in the package were seven expanding the common law legal offenses of champerty, maintenance, barratry, running and capping, as well as the statutory violation of unauthorized practice of law.
 Two joint legislative committees were created to investigate the NAACP (which was pursuing the legal cases to desegregate Virginia schools) as well as desegregation advocates more generally.
-The President of the Virginia Senate appointed the newly elected Ames and fellow former Commonweath Attorney Earl A. Fitzpatrick of Roanoke (who became Vice-Chairman of the new Committee on Offenses against the Administration of Justice); the Speaker of the House of Delegates appointed veteran delegate and attorney John B. Boatwright to chair the Committee, with newcomer William F. Stone (later elected to the state Senate) and veteran J. J. Williams Jr. as the remaining members.
+The President of the Virginia Senate appointed the newly elected Ames and fellow former Commonwealth Attorney Earl A. Fitzpatrick of Roanoke (who became Vice-Chairman of the new Committee on Offenses against the Administration of Justice); the Speaker of the House of Delegates appointed veteran delegate and attorney John B. Boatwright to chair the Committee, with newcomer William F. Stone (later elected to the state Senate) and veteran J. J. Williams Jr. as the remaining members.
 Shortly after the January 1957 session began, the committee issued letters requesting information from the NAACP, as well as the Defenders of State Sovereignty and Individual Liberties and other segregationist organizations, and during the next month began subpoenaing NAACP membership lists.
 These activities prompted NAACP motions to quash the subpoenas in Richmond and several Virginia counties.
 In March, the Boatwright Committee formerly opined that various segregationist organizations did not commit the newly expanded legal offenses of champerty, maintenance, barratry, running and capping, nor the unauthorized practice of law.
 However, the commission's report issued November 13, 1957 recommended enforcement of those laws against the various named NAACP lawyers.
 The subpoenas and other activities soon reduced NAACP membership in Virginia by half, and two years later, Boatwright was still complaining that the Virginia State Bar was not punishing those lawyers but instead spending $5000 on a Jamestown commemoration and $6350 on a new continuing legal education program.

 Meanwhile, on January 19, 1959, both a three-judge federal panel and the Virginia Supreme Court declared the Stanley Plan unconstitutional.
 Ultimately, the Boatwright committee's handiwork was declared unconstitutional in NAACP v.
 Button, as had the practices of the Thomson committee (also established in the Stanley Plan) in Scull v.
 Virginia ex rel.
 Committee on Law Reform & Racial Activities back in May 1958, just before the interim Harrison v.
 NAACP had temporarily sent the NAACP case to the Virginia Supreme Court for interpretation.
 When the Virginia Supreme Court only invalidated one of the seven anti-NAACP laws, the NAACP case returned to the U.S. Supreme Court, where it was argued in 1961, then reargued in late 1962 before the 6 to 3 decision was issued in January 1963.
 Unlike fellow committee member Fitzpatrick, Ames was re-elected in both 1959 and 1963.